imvickykumar999/Constra-Dashboard/README.md

 >
 >[![image](https://github.com/user-attachments/assets/f4026a23-c874-4744-b206-392c4e5b91b2)](https://constradashboard.pythonanywhere.com/dashboard/html/vertical-menu-template/ui-carousel.html)
 >
-> `Me` : Just like github pages, if i add index.html in repo, it makes webpage, is this feature available in pythonanywhere.com without using any framework. [`Deployed Main Page`](https://constradashboard.pythonanywhere.com/)
+> `Me` : Just like github pages, if i add index.html in repo, it makes webpage, is this feature available in pythonanywhere.com without using any framework.
 >
 >`ChatGPT` : Yes, **PythonAnywhere** allows you to host simple static websites, similar to how GitHub Pages works, without the need for a web framework like Flask, Django, etc.